Every person has potential. How might that elevate the future of work?

 <<< Start >>>

 <<< End >>>

 But are all workers getting access to the right opportunities to build these skills?
 And does everyone want to?
 Only 71% of women are willing to upskill in digital technology, compared to 75% of men.
 People with high “will to skill” and high digital skills report higher levels of leadership support and higher positive mental health.
 Women are underrepresented in this group.
 This could be a result of disparities in access to opportunities to develop the necessary skills that will drive future growth.
 Businesses can and should do more to design tailored skilling and learning paths that serve the needs of all workforce segments.

 We’ll figure out the “place” part—but what about human potential?
 How will you support workers, giving them the resources they need to reach their full potential, no matter where they are working?

-Here are some ideas for where to begin:
+Here are four ideas for where to begin: